 1. It Offers Legal Protection for Your Company

 An effective Computer Use Policy is all-encompassing: it should address everything from the download or email distribution of pornographic content to how network integrity can be weakened by manipulating configurations and settings.
 This type of policy can help to protect your company from harassment lawsuits, confidential information being lost through network vulnerabilities and other similar issues.
 An effective Computer Use Policy places the responsibility for data security into the hands of the user.

 Ultimately, a defined policy sets the precedence for what your organization is responsible for versus what the users are responsible for regarding security.
 This is especially important when you consider how much there is to worry about in terms of viruses, malware, ransomware and hacks — particularly if your organization enables users to use remote access and personal devices.
 A good policy helps users avoid making choices that can potentially place your organization in a legally- or publicity-damaging situation.

 2. It Helps Your Company Uphold a Professional Environment

-Defining appropriate or inappropriate uses of company machines is a necessary step for any business.
+Defining appropriate or inappropriate uses of company machines is a necessary step for any organization.
 By highlighting appropriate uses, even if it means allowing occasional personal use of machines in a safe way that doesn’t interfere with work activities, your organization shows its commitment to a professional, serious work environment.
 By doing this, you’re also outlining what is considered inappropriate use, such as using company machines in a personal way that can potentially create system vulnerabilities.

 3. It Helps Users Understand Privacy and Company Ownership Rights

 One way companies choose to proactively combat potential security issues is by monitoring and tracking users’ computer activities.
-It is critical to clearly explicate and outline how far the Computer Use Policy extends and which content is technically “owned” by the computer or the user.
+It is critical to clearly explicate and outline how far the Computer Use Policy extends and which content is technically “owned” by the company or the user.
 Users are less likely to access, create, or distribute inappropriate materials when all materials on the network are considered the property of the organization.